allenai/dolma/configs/dolma3p5-resharding/14t/README.md

 At execution time, the materializer refuses a cluster containing active or transitioning workers.
-Compatible stopped workers are reused; missing workers are created.
+Compatible stopped workers are reused; missing workers are launched in bounded, detached batches.
+All planned worker types are submitted before one combined readiness wait.
 Every setup and dispatch command is scoped to the exact selected instance IDs so unrelated stopped workers cannot be resumed or assigned work.
 If setup or dispatch fails, the materializer attempts to pause the workers it started.
 The command does not treat poormanray's detached job submission as
 completion: it waits for every selected worker to stop, then verifies the NPY